MicrosoftDocs/azure-dev-docs/articles/intro/hosting-apps-on-azure.md

 [Azure Static Web Apps](/azure/static-web-apps/) is a service that automatically builds and deploys full stack web apps to Azure from a code repository.
 Azure Static Web Apps interacts directly with GitHub or Azure DevOps to automatically monitor, build, and deploy changes from a code repository whenever a commit or pull request occurs on a specified branch.

-Static web apps are commonly built using libraries and frameworks like Angular, React, Svelte, Vue, or Blazor where server side rendering is not required.
+Static web apps are commonly built using libraries and frameworks like Angular, React, Svelte, Vue, or Blazor where server side rendering isn't required.
 In addition, Azure Static Web Apps Azure support use of a serverless API architecture either through an integrated Azure Functions API or linking to an existing Azure Functions app.

 ## Azure Functions